AsafMazuz1/branch-creator-vs-extension/README.md

 - `branch-creator.prefixes`: An array of prefixes for branch names.
 Default is `["feature", "hotfix", "bugfix", "general"]`.
 - `branch-creator.branchNameSeparator`: The separator used in branch names.
 Default is `-`.
 - `branch-creator.validateWhiteList`: List of whitelist branch names that should not be validated.
 Defaults include `["master", "main", "develop", "staging", "HEAD -> origin/master"]`.
+- `branch-creator.isTicketNumberMust`: Specifies whether including a ticket number is mandatory for branch naming.
+Default is `true`.
+If set to `false`, branches can be created without specifying a ticket number.

 ## Installation